Babylon (village), New York: Transportation

 Babylon is served by several transit options.
 The Babylon station is the terminal for the Babylon Branch of the Long Island Rail Road, and is also served by the Montauk Branch.
 Therefore, passengers utilizing the Babylon station can travel to both the westernmost and easternmost stations on Long Island, making the village ideal for commuters.
 The average weekday commute from Babylon station to New York City's Penn Station ranges (roughly) from 55 minutes to 1 hour 15 minutes, depending on train schedules and station stops.

-The train station is also a hub for many buses run by Suffolk County Transit, as well as a route run by Nassau Inter-County Express.
+The train station is also a hub for several buses run by Suffolk County Transit: